kbogas/academic-kickstart/content/post/coin_change/index.md

 We visited the problem of Coin-Changing and formulated it as an *Integer Programming* problem.
 We evaluated a solver on this problem, alongside some classic recursive and *dynamic programming* procedures.
 Finally, we performed the two tests, on different scales of input to benchmark the approaches in a simple way.

 The analysis done here is by no means perfect.
-I am sure there are more efficient implementations for both the *IP* and *DP* approaches presented here, but this was more of a proof-of-concept and thought provoking experimenation rather than a complete benchmark.
+I am sure there are more efficient implementations for both the *IP* and *DP* approaches presented here, but this was more of a proof-of-concept and thought-provoking experimenation rather than a complete benchmark.

 I hope to have some more time to check the initial performance bump of the *IP* method (for values of CASH < 200) that seems rather unnatural to me.

-As a tl;dr closing remarks I would state the following:
+As a *tl;dr closing remarks* I would state the following:

 - If you'd like you could formulate the coin-change problem as an *IP* problem.
-This is an approach I have not yet seen, although to me seems very natural.
+This is an approach I have not yet seen.
 - Is it worth the effort?
-Firstly, the effort in terms of line of code is not so big, as you've already seen.
+Firstly, the effort in terms of lines of code is not so big, as demonstrated.
 Secondly, regarding the results, if the coin-change machine in your workplace is expected to give out change in the scale of > 10000$, then it is crucial.
 If not, don't bother with it.
-- With regards to the interview itself, I think it would be funny to see the reaction of the technical supervisor when confronted with this kind of solution/approach.
-I would give a (+) to the candidate for the originality of the approach though.
+- With regards to the interview itself, I think it would be interesting to see the reaction of the technical supervisor when presented with this approach.
+If it were me, I would give a (+) to the candidate for the originality of the idea though.
 - Finally, as a note to self, do not forget to brush-up your knowledge on simple CS/Algo problems before heading in a technical interview.

-If you have any comments or spot any mistakes/error, feel free to contact me or leave a comment!
+If you have any comments or spot any mistakes/errors, feel free to contact me or leave a comment!